darraghoriordan/darragh-oriordan-com/content/pages/3--resume/index.md

 title: Resume
 ---

 Hi!
-Here it is, but hit me up on linkedin for more info…
+Here it is, but hit me up on https://www.linkedin.com/in/darraghoriordan/ for more info…

 ## Work History